 This scholarship is named after Professor Frank Wallace, a pioneer in diesel engine turbocharging research, and awarded on behalf of his family.

 Professor Frank Wallace was born in Munich but left Germany in 1939 at the age of 15, and was educated at Monkton Combe School on the edge of Bath.
-He won a scholarship to Birmingham University, where he was both an undergraduate and postgraduate student.
+He won a scholarship to the University of Birmingham, where he was both an undergraduate and postgraduate student.

 In 1959, Professor Frank Wallace was appointed to the chair of mechanical engineering at Queen's University in Belfast.
 In 1965, he moved back to England, having been appointed a professor at what was then the Bristol College of Science and Technology.